-- Place the sliced onions and pomegranate seeds on the bottom of the dish and place the dry brisket right on top, fat side up.
+- Scatter the sliced onions on the bottom of the dish then place the dry brisket right on top, fat side up.

 - Crush the freeze dried cranberries into a fine powder (you can do this in a food processor) then mix in all of the spices.
 Pour half of the spice mixture on to the brisket and rub it in then flip over the brisket and rub on the rest of the spice mixture.
 Flip the brisket over one more time to be sure the fat side is on top.
 The fat will melt into the brisket as it cooks.